opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~~
  |Checkerboard|

-Creates in the selected column a layer with a checkerboard defined by two Colors, and a grid Size.
+Creates a new column/layer containing a checkerboard defined by two Colors, and a grid Size.

 .. note:: The grid size can also be set by using a square gadget with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).